rlvlad/wt-project-2025/docs/src/sections/specification_completion.typ

 - Checksum for images path and song files

+- Success and error messages for different operations (register, track uploading...)

 == HTML-specific features<html-specifics>

 The following features are HTML specific, which means they do not appear in the RIA subproject: